The Chance to Learn: Education in Mexico

 standards also need to improve.
 Data from the OECD suggests that, in terms of

 educational attainment, Mexico ranks poorly compared to other nations of similar

 economic activity.
-Although progress has been made in recent years, including
+Although progress has been made against education problems in Mexico in recent years, including

 the announcement of widespread education reforms earlier this year, there is

 still much to be done to improve the Mexican education system.